ios4vn/InstagramZoom/README.md

 ## Getting Started

-Swift version of TMImageZoom https://github.com/twomedia/TMImageZoom
+Base on Object-C version of TMImageZoom https://github.com/twomedia/TMImageZoom

 Demo will be update later